WindSoilder/ajson-rpc2/README.md

 # Features
 1. Easy to use, support both async call and sync call
 2. Extensible for json-rpc based protocol (like language server protocol)

+# Support version
+The ajson-rpc2 is only support for python3.6+